songhongkai99/ie8.js/README.md

 Polyfill for JavaScript methods absent in Internet Explorer 8.
 Around 2KB gzipped.

 ## License
 The polyfill source code comes from [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/MDN/About), which are in public domain, therefore this compilation is also released into public domain under [CC0 Public Domain Dedication](LICENSE).
-Attribution is neither required nor recommended.

 ## Usage
 Put this in your HTML.